Pre VAT registration expenditure – can you reclaim the VAT?

 Is your business thinking of registering for VAT?
 Or is your firm’s turnover reaching one of the mandatory VAT registration thresholds?
-If this is the case, then you’ll want to know what pre-registration expenditure you can claim back the VAT on.
+If this is the case, then you’ll want to know what pre VAT registration expenditure you can claim back the VAT on.

 In a nutshell, you can recover VAT on goods acquired and services received up to six months before your effective date of registration (EDR).

-However, HMRC has recently released the following clarifications:-
+However, HMRC has also released the following clarifications:-

 - VAT on services received within 6 months of EDR and used in the business at EDR is recoverable in full